megawax1/odin-landing/README.md

 - Fix wrapping on "Some random information" section.
 - Fix first column's padding when resized to be consistent with the navbar / logo's.
 - Stop text from collapsing onto new lines.
--Stop footer from resizing when you zoom out.
+- Stop footer from resizing when you zoom out.